I am Pierangela Dózsa Chiodi.

 Around this time, Jazz and various genre fusions became the focus of my playlists.
 Artists like Hiatus Kaiyote, Anderson Paak, and Sabrina Claudio helped me understand what it is to speak through music, which helped me flourish as a composer and singer-songwriter.
 Throughout high school, I painted Murals as a freelance artist and used my earnings to fund my passions as a singer and independent artist.

-Composing flowed into producing, and I’m now completing my third year at Berklee College of Music, studying Music Production and Engineering.
+Composing flowed into producing, and I’m now completing my last year at Berklee College of Music, studying Music Production and Engineering.

 Time flies, but one thing stands true—my love for the arts has never wavered and I intend on using all these beautiful learning opportunities to strengthen my message through the music I continue to craft.